Pandaqi/Tiamo-Pastoor/tiamopastoor/content/info/support/index.md

 Giving me your honest thoughts, giving me some word-of-mouth or extra marketing, is worth its weight in gold.

+## Online Store / Webshop

+After much deliberation I reluctantly launched my own [Dutch webshop](https://nietdathetuitmaakt.nl).

+It contains all sorts of merchandise with new, cute, interesting or cool designs.
+(Such as cute little dinosaurs on a mug, wall art posing moral dilemmas, or t-shirts doubling as a game.)

+About 2/3 of the designs are Dutch only, the others English or language-independent.
+It's a proper, verified webshop following all the strict (European) rules and protocols.
+It already contains over 100 products stretched over 6 different "brands".

+In the future, though, a much larger and international store will be launched.
+The Dutch webshop is, in a way, a "testing ground" to get experience and learn how to run a proper ecommerce store (well).
+It uses pre-existing systems (such as WordPress) to get up and running quickly, but I wanted to create a much faster, better, custom-built website myself for that future international store.

 ## Patreon

 After a few messy years, I settled on Patreon as my main **donation source** and my **"newsletter"**.